Sustainable Drainage Design (SuDS)

 For detailed guidance on SuDS, see the CIRIA SuDS manual.

-On previously-developed sites, run off proposals should demonstrate a reduction in rates in line with the non-Statutory Technical Standards for Sustainable Drainage Systems (2015) (or any later replacement standards).
+On previously-developed sites, run off proposals should demonstrate a reduction in run-off rates in line with the non-Statutory Technical Standards for Sustainable Drainage Systems (2015) (or any later replacement standards).

-1. Into the ground (infiltration) - for good practice guidance, see Soakaway design
+1. Into the ground (infiltration)

 2. To a surface water body